All Episodes

 He said he's not a scamming liberal.

-Lord Moncton, the Viscount of Brentchley, has sent an open letter to Senators Rockefeller and Snow in response to their recent open letter telling the CEO of ExxonMobil to cease funding climate skeptic scientists.
+Lord Moncton, the Viscount of Brenchley, has sent an open letter to Senators Rockefeller and Snow in response to their recent open letter telling the CEO of ExxonMobil to cease funding climate skeptic scientists.

-You defy every tenet of democracy when you invite Exxon Mobile to deny itself the right to provide information to senior elected and appointed government officials who disagree with your opinion.
+Lord Moncton, former policy advisor to Prime Minister Margaret Thatcher, wrote this, you defy every tenet of democracy when you invite ExxonMobil to deny itself the right to provide information to senior elected and appointed government officials who disagree with your opinion.

-Uh Lord Moncton is this is this is the letter we told you about that uh Rockefeller at Olympia Snow wrote to the CEO of Exxon Mobil, basically telling them to shut up.
+Lord Moncton is, this is the letter we told you about that Rockefeller at Olympia Snow wrote to the CEO of ExxonMobil, basically telling them to shut up.

-The Rockefeller fortune derives from oil.
+The Rockefeller fortune derives from oil, and it was a trust.

-You know, a big trust had to be busted up, uh, and it led to all the standard oils and so forth, and it's it's it's now nowhere to be recognized, but uh by any of its original names.
+You know, a big trust had to be busted up, and it led to all the standard oils and so forth.

-I mean, he just happened to have the right mom and dad.
+I mean, he just happened to have the right mom and dad and grew up like Ted Kennedy, Lucky Sperm Club.

-Uh, that's that's who these people are.
+That's who these people are.

-But now he's an all-powerful, mighty United States senator, and he's sending out these disguised threats in the form of letters to Exxon Mobil's CEO and uh British Lord Moncton is telling them to shut up.
+But now he's an all-powerful, mighty United States senator, and he's sending out these disguised threats in the form of letters to ExxonMobil's CEO.

-They have the right to free speech and can say what they want to say.
+They have the right to free speech and can say what they want to say, just as you do.

 The Charleston, West Virginia Daily Mail has called an intemperate attempt to squelch debate with a hint of political consequences.

-Senators Rockefeller and Snow released an open letter, it was on October 30th when this happened, uh, to Rex Tillerson, who's the Exxon Mobil CEO, insisting that he ends on funding of a climate change denial campaign.
+To Rex Tillerson, who's the ExxonMobil CEO, insisting that he end Exxon's funding of a climate change denial campaign.

-The uh senators labeled scientists with whom they disagreed as deniers, a term usually directed at Holocaust deniers.
+The senators labeled scientists with whom they disagreed as deniers, a term usually directed at Holocaust deniers.

 Some voices on the political left have called for the arrest and prosecution of skeptical scientists.

-The British foreign secretary has said skeptics should be treated like advocates of Islamic terror, must be denied access to the media.
+The British Foreign Secretary has said skeptics should be treated like advocates of Islamic terror, must be denied access to the media.

 Lord Moncton said skeptics and those who have the courage to support them are actually helpful in getting the science right.